Petro Tronko

-Petro Tymofiiovych Tronko (Петро́ Тимофі́йович Тронько́; 12 July 1915 – 12 September 2011) was a Ukrainian academician of the National Academy of Sciences of Ukraine and veteran of World War II.
+Petro Tymofiiovych Tronko (Петро Тимофійович Тронько; 12 July 1915 – 12 September 2011) was a Ukrainian academician of the National Academy of Sciences of Ukraine and veteran of World War II.

-He was the head of the editorial collegium for the 26-volume encyclopedia on The History of Cities and Villages of the Ukrainian SSR.
+Tronko was the head of the editorial collegium for the 26-volume encyclopedia on The History of Cities and Villages of the Ukrainian SSR.

 Early life and career

 Born during World War I in 1915 to a peasant family in Sloboda Ukraine, Tronko started to work in 1932 in mines of Dzerzhynsk.
 Eventually, after finishing some teaching classes, he worked as a teacher of social sciences and the Ukrainian language in the village school of Bohodukhiv Raion and as director of Lebedyn children's home.
-Since 1937 he worked in Komsomol and in 1939 joined the Communist Party of Soviet Union.
+Since 1937, he worked in Komsomol and in 1939 joined the Communist Party of Soviet Union.

-In 1939 Tronko was a member of the Western Ukrainian People's Assembly that voted in for the Western Ukraine to join the Ukrainian SSR.

-During World War II he was a member of the South-western, Stalingrad, Southern, 4th Ukrainian fronts, participated in the defense of Kyiv and Stalingrad and later in the liberation of Rostov, Donbas, Left-bank Ukraine, and Kyiv.
+In 1939, Tronko was a member of the Western Ukrainian People's Assembly that voted in for the Western Ukraine to join the Ukrainian SSR.
+During World War II, he was a member of the South-western, Stalingrad, Southern, 4th Ukrainian fronts, participated in the defense of Kyiv and Stalingrad and later in the liberation of Rostov, Donbas, Left-bank Ukraine, and Kyiv.
 One of the first, Tronko entered the liberated Kyiv on 6 November 1943 as a major and was appointed the first secretary of the city and regional Komsomol organization.
-In 1947 he was dismissed from the position due to accusations of Lazar Kaganovich in "nationalistic perversions".
+In 1947, he was dismissed from the position due to accusations of Lazar Kaganovich in "nationalistic perversions".

 Post-war

-His dismissal from Komsomol work, Tronko used for education and in 1948 he graduated from the Historical faculty of Kyiv University.
-The same year Tronko enrolled into aspirantura of the Academy of Social Sciences (today - Russian Presidential Academy of National Economy and Public Administration) of the Central Committee of the Communist Party of the Soviet Union defending his dissertation in three years.
+His dismissal from Komsomol work, Tronko used for education and in 1948, he graduated from the Historical faculty of Kyiv University.
+The same year, Tronko enrolled into aspirantura of the Academy of Social Sciences (today the Russian Presidential Academy of National Economy and Public Administration) of the Central Committee of the Communist Party of the Soviet Union defending his dissertation in three years.

-In 1951-60 Tronko worked for the Kyiv regional committee of the Communist Party of Ukraine and in 1960-61 he headed the department of propaganda and ideological agitation for the party.
-During the next 17 years (1961–78) Tronko worked as a Deputy Chairman of the Council of Ministers of the Ukrainian SSR taking care of matters on culture, education, healthcare, press, book publishing, cinema, radio and television broadcasting, social sciences and archives.
+From 1951 to 1960, Tronko worked for the Kyiv regional committee of the Communist Party of Ukraine and from 1960 to 1961 he headed the department of propaganda and ideological agitation for the party.
+During the next 17 years (1961–1978), Tronko worked as a Deputy Chairman of the Council of Ministers of the Ukrainian SSR taking care of matters on culture, education, healthcare, press, book publishing, cinema, radio and television broadcasting, social sciences and archives.
 He was a member of Verkhovna Rada for nine convocations.

-In 1968 Tronko defended his doctorate dissertation "Ukrainian people in the fight against Hitlerites occupiers during the Great Patriotic War (1941-45)".
+In 1968, Tronko defended his doctorate dissertation "Ukrainian people in the fight against Hitlerites occupiers during the Great Patriotic War (1941–1945)".

-In 1969 Tronko initiated the creation of Pyrohiv skansen that was opened in 1976.
+In 1969, Tronko initiated the creation of Pyrohiv skansen that was opened in 1976.